base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ## The Art of Making it Fit

-You'll notice that the svg is probably way to big to be placed in a smart contract.
-Our example is 103 KB, so we'll have to be clever to make this work.
+You'll notice that the SVG is probably way too big to be placed in a smart contract.
+The example is 103 KB, so you'll have to be clever to make this work.

-We'll accomplish this task by splitting each element out of the mockup and deploying them into separate smart contracts.
+You'll accomplish this task by splitting each element out of the mockup and deploying them into separate smart contracts.
 To do so, individually export each element, and make sure that the exported pieces are no bigger than about 15 KB.
+That way, you'll have enough space to fit each piece within the 24KiB limit for compiled bytecode.

-If you're working with the sample, you'll end up with individual svgs for:
+If you're working with the sample, you'll end up with individual SVGs for:

 - Sun 1: 9 KB
 - Sun 2: 9 KB